adobe/react-spectrum/README.md

 We use [Storybooks](https://storybooks.js.org) for local development.
 Run `npm start` and open [http://localhost:9002](http://localhost:9002) in your browser to play around with the components and test your changes.

 #### Gatsby Documentation
 Follow these steps to run documentation locally.
+Please note, you cannot use yarn to run/build documentation.
+Also, node ^8.9 is required.

 ```
 npm install